 File Repository Folder Names

-Word review documents, checklists, graphics, and any other materials related to JIRA cases should be stored in the Documentation Box folder file path with the current release, writer’s name, and JIRA case number in the format Documentation\ReleasePeerReview\WriterName\JiraNumber.
+Word review documents, checklists, graphics, and any other materials related to JIRA cases must be stored in the Documentation folder located in Box.
+The file path for this material relates to the current release, writer’s name, and JIRA case number as shown in the following format:

+where…

+Documentation\CurrentRelease\WritersName\JiraCaseNumber.

-The Description property of the folder should contain a description of the JIRA case.
+The Description property of the folder should contain a summary description of the JIRA case.

-For example, files for JIRA case DOC-2878 for the 7.1 release will be stored in Documentation\7.1 Documentation Peer Reviews\WriterDavid\Doc-2878, with the description Folder and File naming conventions.
+For example, files for JIRA case DOC-2878 for the 7.1 release will be stored in Documentation\7.1 Documentation Peer Reviews\David Coverston\Doc-2878, with the description Folder and File naming conventions.

-Screen capture files should be stored in the Box folder in both .snag and .png formats.
+Store screen capture files in the Box folder in both .snag and .png formats.
 See http://iwiki.pentaho.com/display/DOC/2.4+Graphics+Standards for more information.

+File Extensions

+.snag and .png

+Titles use SNAG and PNG

 File and Variable Names